 Although one of the most popular bees, honey bees only represent a small percent of bee species and build nests to produce and store honey.

-STRUCTURE: Impressively large nests made of six-sided tubes that create honey combs
+STRUCTURE: Impressively large nests, made of six-sided wax cells that create honeycombs, filled with nectar and pollen.

-MATERIALS USED: Wax bonded to honey comb cells
+MATERIALS USED: Wax bonded to form honeycomb cells.

 LOCATION: Areas that scout bees believe are appropriate for their colony, such as: